Conformal field theory for annulus SLE: partition functions and martingale-observables: Eguchi-Ooguri and Ward's equations

-In \cite{MR873031}, Eguchi and Ooguri stated Ward's equation for tensor product $\XX$ of primary fields (differentials in the OPE family) on a complex torus of genus one in terms of linear partial differential operators of first order with respect to the nodes of fields and with respect to the modular parameter $\tau.$ They explained the so-called Teichm\"uller term $\pa_\tau \E\,\XX$ by means of the Virasoro generator $L_0,$ the zeroth mode of the Virasoro field.
-In this section, we derive Ward's equation in the annulus not from Eguchi and Ooguri's physical argument but from some basic identities in function theory.
+In \cite{MR873031}, Eguchi and Ooguri stated Ward's equation for tensor product $\XX$ of primary fields (differentials in the OPE family) on a complex torus of genus one in terms of linear partial differential operators with respect to the nodes of fields and the modular parameter $\tau$.
+They explained the so-called Teichm\"uller term $\pa_\tau \E\XX$ by means of the Virasoro generator $L_0$, the zeroth mode of the Virasoro field.
+In this section we derive Ward's equation in a doubly connected domain not from Eguchi and Ooguri's path integral formalism but some basic identities in special function theory together with Wick's calculus.